What is a Prepper 3: Important Prepper Skills

 Cooking: Preparing food from scratch is a vital skill, that fewer and fewer people have today.
 Remember the saying, “An army marches on its stomach”.
 In a long-term crisis, you may have to correctly prepare all manner of novel foods to survive.
 A mistake like under-cooking bule-bulak oying (rat stew) could leave your group sick and vulnerable.

-Gardening/Farming: There are myriad of skills under this category.
+Gardening/Farming: There are a myriad of skills under this category.
 Just as with water, store-bought food can only last so long.
 Sooner or later, you are going to have to grow your own.
 You need to develop your crop and animal management skills now, in order to be able to benefit from them when food is scarce.

 Hunting/Scavenging: These skills are still useful today, even in the city.
 Acquiring useful plants and animals in the vicinity of your home is a high risk- high reward skill because it requires the ability to travel quietly with minimal security.
 Sometimes you get the bear, and sometimes the bear gets you.
 Other than combat, this is probably the most dangerous skill to use in a survival situation, so start practicing now.